 This initiative is part of a comprehensive, multi-year plan for the phased construction of new space and renovation of Building 1 at the NIST Boulder laboratories.
 This request will support:

-- extensive interior renovations for Wing 6 which houses the NIST Electromagnetics Division (the remaining interior wing renovations will be completed with future funding requests); and
+- completion of interior renovations of Wings 3, 5, and a portion of Wing 6.
+The remaining interior wing renovations will be completed with future funding requests.

 - use of green construction technologies, including conservation of water, energy, and construction materials.

-The successful renovation of Wing 6 in Building 1 is a critical step to ensure that NIST can more effectively support key technology priorities in telecommunications, nanotechnology, electronics, precision electrical standards, laser applications, medical imaging, electromagnetic interference testing, and other national needs.
+The successful renovation of Building 1 is a critical step to ensure that NIST can more effectively support key national technology priorities in homeland security, telecommunications, nanotechnology, precision timing, hydrogen energy sources, precision electrical standards, biotechnology, applications of lasers, electromagnetic interference testing, quantum computing and quantum communications, and other national needs.